cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 })
 ```

-To solve this issue, BehavePlus employs the concept of **modules** to identify subsets of the DAG that can be run as 'stand-alone' models.
+To solve this issue, *BehavePlus* employs the concept of **modules** to identify subsets of the DAG that can be run as 'stand-alone' models.
 As shown above, the 'Tree Mortality Module' in stand-alone mode requires just the 4 tree parameters plus scorch height.

-When it is 'linked' to the 'Scorch Height Module', the required scorch height input is calculated from 3 other inputs: air temperature, midflame wind speed, and fireline intensity:
+When Tree Mortality is 'linked' to the stand-alone 'Scorch Height Module', the required scorch height input is calculated from 3 other inputs: air temperature, midflame wind speed, and fireline intensity:

 ```js
 test('3: Tree Mortality Rate required inputs when stand-alone Scorch Hieight - Tree Mortality models', () => {